phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

 # Vanilla

-This basic Java SE has a main method that allows you to pass in your name and the way(s) you want to be greeted.
+This basic Java SE app has a main method that allows you to pass in your name and the way(s) you want to be greeted.

-The factory is a basic `if-statement` to get the correct implementation:
+The [factory](https://github.com/phillip-kruger/factories-example/blob/master/vanilla/src/main/java/com/github/phillipkruger/factory/GreetingFactory.java) is a basic `if-statement` to get the correct implementation:

 ```java
     public Greeting getGreeting(String name){